OWD011 (October 2019).

 OR BUY DIGITAL FILE (VIA BANDCAMP).

-A Victorian child shoplifter sings her daydreams amidst a musical collision between shiny pop phrasings and rowdy courtroom shouting.
-Her spirit is summoned out of stolen fragments (a Taylor Swift chord progression, a Jean Genet novel, memories of childhood, a Victorian hymn), and she seems all too aware of herself as a glistening pop construct summoned into our world through these ‘lying words’.
-Lola de Witte-Still remixes what was originally a Paul Rooney sound installation (this is his first single since Lucy Over Lancashire) to create a shiny kick-driven experimental pop track, with nods to AG Cook, Men’s Choir Shouters of Finland and Oneohtrix Point Never.
+A Victorian child shoplifter on trial sings her daydreams amidst a musical collision of shimmering pop synths and rowdy courtroom shouting.
+Her spirit is summoned out of stolen fragments (a court report, a Jean Genet novel, memories of childhood, a Victorian hymn), and she seems all too aware of her transformation from a voiceless youth into a new entity: a sparkling self-mythologizing bad-girl teen-pop diva construct, shaped out of these ‘lying words’.
+Lola de Witte-Still remixes what was originally a Paul Rooney sound installation (this is his first single since Lucy Over Lancashire) to create a shiny kick-driven experimental-pop single cum mini-opera, with nods to AG Cook, Men’s Choir Shouters of Finland and Oneohtrix Point Never.